nlybe/Elgg-DataTablesAPI/README.md

 ## Future Tasks List
 - Load data dynamically by using ajax/json
-- Make a classe for datatable, so all parameters will be passed by using method of this class
+- Make a class for datatables, so all parameters will be passed by using methods of this class
-- Integrate more options from [DataTables](https://datatables.net/)
+- Integrate more options from [DataTables](https://datatables.net/examples/index/) like styling, search by column etc